Frequently Asked Questions

 Many insurance companies provide coverage up to a certain amount for registered speech-language pathology services.
 SLP services are also considered an eligible medical expense for income tax purposes.I do not currently offer direct billing.
 Receipts are provided with practitioner registration information, which can be submitted by clients to their insurance provider of choice.Are you a reading tutor?

-Reading tutors and general tutors review classroom material and grade-level curriculum.
+Reading tutors and general tutors review classroom material and grade-level curriculum and are not regulated professionals.
 While there is an element of instruction, literacy intervention with an SLP rebuilds foundational reading skills from the ground up, using a specific, research-backed sequence — regardless of grade-level curriculum.